juliapampus/DataspaceConnector/docs/pages/getting-started.md

 Possible rejection messages:
-* `RejectionMessage` with `RejectionReason.VERSION_NOT_SUPPORTED` if you are not using Information Model v4.x.x.
+* `RejectionMessage` with `RejectionReason.VERSION_NOT_SUPPORTED` if you are not using Infomodel v4.x.x.
 * `RejectionMessage` with `RejectionReason.NOT_AUTHENTICATED` if the requesting connector has no valid DAT.
-* `RejectionMessage` with `RejectionReason.BAD_PARAMETERS` if your request contains missing or wrong parameters.
+* `RejectionMessage` with `RejectionReason.BAD_PARAMETERS` if the request contains missing/wrong
+  parameters.
 * `RejectionMessage` with `RejectionReason.INTERNAL_RECIPIENT_ERROR` if message processing failed.
-* `RejectionMessage` with `RejectionReason.NOT_FOUND` if the requested element or artifact could not be found.
+* `RejectionMessage` with `RejectionReason.NOT_FOUND` if the requested element/artifact could not be found.
 * `RejectionMessage` with `RejectionReason.NOT_AUTHORIZED` if a policy restriction was detected.
 * `ContractRejectionMessage` with `RejectionReason.BAD_PARAMETERS` if the contract request was not